-Agnes Gebhard"MCNV is known to me as a dedicated group of people, both in the Netherlands and Vietnam, with a genuine passion to improve the lives of vulnerable people.
+Agnes Gebhardmember"MCNV is known to me as a dedicated group of people, both in the Netherlands and Vietnam, with a genuine passion to improve the lives of vulnerable people.
 I’m happy and honored to be given the chance to serve as a member of the board of MCNV, the organization that supported my first work in Vietnam between 1995 and 2000.
 After being a “ tropical doctor” in Africa, I lived for 5 years in Vietnam, working with the Netherlands Red Cross and MCNV, especially on integrated health development; then I continued my link with Vietnam supporting their efforts to eliminate tuberculosis while based in the Netherlands.
 In recent years I was director of the KCNV country office in Indonesia.
-I hope my experience with development work and the region can be a resource for MCNV." - Agnes Gebhard, Senior consultant KNCV TB Foundation
+I hope my experience with development work and the region can be a resource for MCNV." - Agnes Gebhard, Technical Director KNCV TB Foundation

-Pieter van den Hombergh"Already as a student back in 1968 I admired the work of MCNV.
+Pieter van den Homberghmember"Already as a student back in 1968 I admired the work of MCNV.
 After working in Kenya and later as a family doctor I focussed more on the general medicine orientation of health care in Africa.
 Following trips to Vietnam, China and Burma it became clear to me that MCNV was going through an interesting development.
 Principles like equity, empowerment and inclusion appeal to general practitioners.
 For such an ngo I’ll do it." - Pieter van den Hombergh, consultant general medicine, retired general practitioner and tropical doctor.